Anj2805/Econaur/README.md

-# Econaur - Economic Data Management Platform
+# Econaur - Waste and Compost Management Platform

-Econaur is a modern web application built with Laravel and Vite, designed to provide a robust and efficient platform for economic and financial data management.
+Econaur is a modern web application built with Laravel and Vite, designed to provide a robust and efficient platform for Waste and Compost management.

 ## Features